Johnny0121/README/README.md

 # Johnny Le

-Hi! - I'm a junior full-stack web developer, currently a student at Aston University.
+Hi! - I'm a graduate full-stack web developer and have recently graduated from Aston University.
 I can throw skittles and catch them in my mouth, sometimes.

 ## Interests
 - :computer: Web Development